oracle-livelabs/oic/oic-gen3/core-competencies/agentic-ai/expense-automation/fusion-aiagent/fusion-aiagent.md

 - How to invoke tools from outside Oracle Integration (OIC)
 - How MCP enables integration between different platforms
 - How to create tools, agents, and agent teams in Fusion AI Agent Studio
-- The step for calling Fusion native tools along with OIC tools is not included in this lab.
-You are encouraged to explore it independently.

 ### Prerequisites